-Central City District Plan Priorities & Actions Consistency Planning Priority C1 - Planning for a The proposed ILP has been designed to achieve a city supported by infrastructure more e site responsive outcome than the existing ILP.
-Maximise the utility of existing infrastructure assets and consider strategies to influence behaviour changes, to reduce the demand for new infrastructure, including proposed ILP considers the connectivity to the ing Schofields Station and Quakers Hill Station issure this existing transportation infrastructure is issible via a permeable and legible road network hierarchy. proposed road configuration ensures that these ons are utilised by the future community, with adaptive and flexible regulations to facilitating direct linkages from residential areas. allow decentralised utilities.
+Consistency with Central City District Plan Central City District Plan Priorities & Actions Consistency The good and III Dhead head decision and to achieve Planning Priority C1 - Planning for a The proposed ILP has been designed to achieve a city supported by infrastructure more site responsive outcome than the existing ILP.
+Applicable Actions: The proposed ILP considers the connectivity to the existing Schofields Station and Quakers Hill Station Maximise the utility of existing to ensure this existing transportation infrastructure is infrastructure assets and consider accessible via a permeable and legible road network strategies to influence behaviour and hierarchy. changes, to reduce the demand for new infrastructure, including supporting the development of The proposed road configuration ensures that these stations are utilised by the future community, with adaptive and flexible regulations to allow decentralised utilities.

+the proposed pedestrian and cycle network facilitating direct linkages from residential areas.

 The Traffic Impact Assessment submitted with this Planning Proposal demonstrates the revised arrangement of collector roads facilitates improved pedestrian and cycle connectivity as well as bus services from residential areas and civic use areas to Schofields Station in the north and Quakers Hill Station in the south.

 The proposed ILP also aims to utilise future infrastructure and community assets with the proposed school site located on the basis of co-use of one of the double playing field within Reserve 980.
 This concept not only allows for the efficient use of government resources but it can establish the school and surrounding facilities as areas for local activity and events outside of school hours, significantly contributing towards establishing a sense of community in a newly established place.
-Planning Priority C3 - Providing The proposed ILP achieves a refined outcome for services and social infrastructure to the existing mix of social infrastructure and meet peoples changing needs accommodates additional services and facilities.
-Applicable Actions: Deliver social infrastructure that reflects the needs of the community now and in the future.
-Local open space has been increased under the proposed ILP and exceeds the per capita provisioning requirement as outlined in the OSNA submitted with this report (refer Appendix 4).
-Optimise the use of available public land for social infrastructure.
-The proposed adjustments to the existing ILP will deliver an increase in the size of Reserve 980, facilitating the inclusion of a Regional Netball Facility that caters to the future community and growth within Schofields and the wider Blacktown area.
-The revised ILP will also deliver a more efficient and accessible civic precinct, relocating the potential primary school site adjacent to one of the double playing fields to facilitate co-use of open space and parking within Reserve 980.
-This will optimise the use of public land and social infrastructure and, in combination with the Local Centre located directly to the north, create a civic heart for the local community.
-As such, the proposal is consistent with the Planning Priority and relevant Actions.

-Planning Priority C4 - Fostering healthy, creative, culturally rich and socially connected communities a. providing walkable places with active street life and a human scale c. co-locating schools, social, health, sporting, cultural and shared facilities.
+Planning Priority C3 - Providing services and social infrastructure to meet peoples changing needs